Why SOPs Matter for Growing Businesses

 3. They support delegation

-If a key person is unavailable, documented processes reduce disruption and make handover easier.
+If someone is unavailable, documented workflows reduce disruption and make handovers far easier.

-Not all SOPs are equally useful.
-A good SOP should be clear, practical, and easy to follow.
-It should provide enough structure to support consistency without becoming unnecessarily complicated.
+A good SOP should be clear, practical, and genuinely usable.
+It should explain what needs to happen without becoming overcomplicated.

-In most cases, an effective SOP should cover:
+In most cases, an effective SOP should include:

 - The purpose of the process